JoakimSoderberg/cargo/docs/gettingstarted.md

 It is setup to build `cargo_tests`, `cargo_helper` as well as a static and dynamic library on all platforms.

-To see all available cmake options you can use `cmake -LH ..` for turning of memory checks and such things.
+To see all available cmake options you can use `cmake -LH ..` for turning off memory checks and such things.

 ### Unix